 Minimalism is consistently changing my life.
 It is providing me and others different benefits, outlooks, and experiences than we originally planned and for the better.
-Becoming a minimalist is not something I could have imagined a few years ago, and now I cannot imagine life any other way.
+The benefits to becoming a minimalist are not something I imagined a few years ago that I could have, and now I cannot imagine my life without them.

 Before we jump into today’s post, make sure you check out last week’s post.
 I answered the question: Why would you want to become a minimalist?